isner/axe-playground/README.md

 # axe-playground

-A series of fixtures meant to violate specific [aXe](https://github.com/dequelabs/axe-core) checks.
+A series of fixtures meant to violate specific [aXe](https://github.com/dequelabs/axe-core) rules and checks.
 Supports modification of aXe configuration and re-analysis on the fly.

 ## Directions